USS Yankton

-USS Yankton (previously named La Cleopatre, Saphire III, Penelope) was a steel-hulled schooner built in 1893 at Leith, Scotland, by Ramage & Ferguson.
+USS Yankton (previously named Cleopatra, Saphire III, Penelope) was a steel-hulled schooner built in 1893 at Leith, Scotland, by Ramage & Ferguson.
+She was built as SY Cleopatra for John Lysaght in 1893 and sold to American Amzi L. Barber in 1895 who renamed her Sapphire.

 She was acquired by the US Navy in May 1898; renamed Yankton; and commissioned on 16 May 1898 at Norfolk, Virginia.

 According to Charles Armstrong, who was the medical officer of Yankton in 1918, Penelope had been the extravagant yacht of Sarah Bernhardt, a well-known French actress.
 That Bernhardt connection is noted in the United States Coast Guard history on rum runners as being "erroneous" but notes that the vessel had become an American yacht sold to the Navy at the beginning of the Spanish–American War.
 She was converted to a gunboat by the US Navy and partook in the Spanish–American War serving as a gunboat, admiral's yacht and fleet tender.
 On 27 November 1903 she sank the steamship Hustler in a collision at Norfolk, Virginia.
 Her Captain at the time was Lt.
 Castleman.